smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.2.1 =
+After updating, head to Settings › General to supply your own translation-JSON URL and tailor the Authenticator text in any language you need.

+= 1.2.0 =
+After updating, open the Authenticator block or shortcode attributes to pick your preferred language and direction—no more English-only UI.

 = 1.1.2 =
 Update to hide subscription controls from non-authorised admins and keep the Settings menu clean.